xjtang/newfusion/UPDATES.md

 - Added new core script to read the config file in text format.
 - Added a wrap-up function to run fusion steps with one command.
 - Made a few changes to the model to support for a compiled version.
+- Added new function to compile the model.
+- Compiled the model as a standalone program.
+- Added new bash script to run the compiled version.
 - Consolidate output log.
+- Updated the tune_model tool.
 - Bugs fixed.

 Version 1.2.6 - 12/28/2015